Sheikh-A/Shopali/README.md

 Uses **JSON Web Tokens** to keep users authenticated across requests.

-Admin Control: Uses middleware to check the "department" of user to see if they are "admin".
-Only admin can delete users & only admin can see all users.
+**Admin Control: ONLY ADMIN CAN VIEW USERS AND DELETE USERS.
+Uses middleware to check the "department" of user to see if they are "admin".
+Only admin can delete users & only admin can see all users.**

 ### Design of the endpoints.